j4w8n/supakit/README.md

 ### Server-side Layout

-When using a `+layout.server.ts` file, check for a null `locals.session` before using a Supabase server client via `locals.supabase`.
-If there's no session, then the server client won't be authenticated with a user.
+When using a `+layout.server.ts` file, check for a null `locals.session`.
+If there's no session, then the server client won't be authenticated with a user and will act as an anon client.

 ```js
 /* src/routes/(auth)/+layout.server.ts */